 • Music theory and/or ear training

-My first goal is to support in you a lifelong love of music.
-This means I will always try my best to make music a positive experience for you, providing honest critique to continue your skill development, but striving to deliver this message with compassion, humor, and grace.
+My first goal is to support in you a lifelong love of singing.
+This means I will always try my best to make singing a positive experience for you, providing honest critique to continue your skill development, but striving to deliver this message with compassion, humor, and grace.

 Lessons are comprised of vocal warm-ups, during which you will specifically work on vocal technique development, training the vocal mechanism and its components to act with educated, involuntary, muscle memory; and repertoire practice, during which you will learn and sculpt songs that have been selected uniquely for you, according to your abilities, interests, and skill level.
 Depending on genre and interest, lessons may also include rhythm skills, ear training, sight-singing, music theory knowledge, foreign language diction, piano, guitar, and/or ukulele development, acting methods, and audition/performance preparation.

 On the first lesson day, we get to know each other by talking through your student questionnaire.
 We sing through some vocal exercises to provide me with a sense of your range and how you use your voice.
 If time allows, we begin learning some simple foundations for vocal technique.
 During proceeding lessons, we will practice incorporating these elements of technique into your repertoire.